Head outside with a guide to Lakeland’s parks

 Bonnet Springs Park, 400 Bonnet Springs Blvd.

-This brand-new 180-acre adventure park has nearly two miles of boardwalks and 30+ acres of wetlands.
-It also features an exhibition gallery and a roof garden terrace.
+This new adventure park has nearly two miles of boardwalks and 30+ acres of wetlands.
+It also features a Nature Center where visitors can learn more about native wildlife.

 Circle B Bar Reserve, 4399 Winter Lake Rd.

-Immerse yourself in this nature reserve featuring untouched natural spaces and trails.
-Find a spot to take in wildlife and waterfront views.
+Immerse yourself in this nature reserve featuring untouched natural spaces and five miles of trails.
+Find a spot to take in wildlife, and keep an eye out for reptiles on Alligator Alley.

 Holloway Park, 2402 Holloway Park Dr.

-Calling all runners and bicyclists: This park features 362 acres of cross-country trails for you to run or hike.
+Calling all runners and bicyclists — this park features 362 acres of cross-country trails for you to run or hike.
+It’s also home to an 18-hole disc golf course.

 Saddle Creek Park, 3716 Morgan Combee Rd.